Park City Center

 Park City Center is a shopping mall located in Lancaster, Pennsylvania, and is the largest enclosed shopping center in Lancaster County.
 It is situated at the intersection of U.S. Route 30 and Harrisburg Pike.
-The mall has over 170 stores and the anchor stores are Round 1 Entertainment, Kohl's, JCPenney, and Boscov's.
-There is one vacant anchor store that was once The Bon-Ton.
+The mall has over 170 stores and features Boscov's, JCPenney, Kohl's, Raymour & Flanigan, and Round 1 Bowling & Amusement.

 With 170 stores, Park City Center is currently the fourth largest shopping mall in Pennsylvania.